Meet Your Local Police Officers During National Night Out Events

 5:30 – 8:30 pm

 The beach and boardwalk will be filled with beach games, bounce houses, a dunk tank, a magic show, prizes and giveaways.
 Meet members of the Cape May Fire Department and the U.S. Coast Guard.
-There will be free hot dogs, pizza and candy.
+There will be hot dogs, pizza and candy.

 Essex County